multitudes/42-minishell/README.md

 This will pass the two lines of text to the cat command, which will print them.

-In our parser, we would need to handle heredocs as a special case of redirection.
+In our parser, we would need to handle DLESSs as a special case of redirection.
 When we encounter a `<<DELIMITER`, we would need to read lines until you encounter a line that contains only `DELIMITER`.
 The lines in between become the input for the command.

-The heredoc syntax in a grammar could be represented as follows:
+The DLESS syntax in a grammar could be represented as follows:
 ```
-heredoc -> 	expression "<<" delimiter NEWLINE content delimiter NEWLINE;
+DLESS -> 	expression "<<" delimiter NEWLINE content delimiter NEWLINE;
 ```
-The heredoc -> expression "<<" delimiter NEWLINE content delimiter NEWLINE; rule correctly captures the structure of a heredoc, where:
+The DLESS -> expression "<<" delimiter NEWLINE content delimiter NEWLINE; rule correctly captures the structure of a DLESS, where:

-expression is the command that will receive the heredoc as input.
+expression is the command that will receive the DLESS as input.
-"<<" is the heredoc operator.
+"<<" is the DLESS operator.
-delimiter is the string that marks the beginning and end of the heredoc.
+delimiter is the string that marks the beginning and end of the DLESS.
-NEWLINE separates the delimiter from the content of the heredoc and the content from the ending delimiter. content is the text of the heredoc.
+NEWLINE separates the delimiter from the content of the DLESS and the content from the ending delimiter. content is the text of the DLESS.
-The expression before "<<" in the heredoc rule ensures that a heredoc is associated with a command, which is necessary because a heredoc is a form of input redirection.
+The expression before "<<" in the DLESS rule ensures that a DLESS is associated with a command, which is necessary because a DLESS is a form of input redirection.
 ## Traversing an Abstract Syntax Tree (AST)
 typically involves using a depth-first search.
 There are three types of depth-first traversals: pre-order, in-order, and post-order.